adrianboston/rickshaw/README.md

 Rickshaw is a JavaScript toolkit for creating interactive time series graphs, developed at [Shutterstock](http://www.shutterstock.com)

-This fork in the road adds a click details which was gleaned from (another fine) "Adrian" as outlined in SO http://stackoverflow.com/questions/10490041/onclick-option-for-rickshaw-charting
+This fork in the road adds a click  event which was gleaned from (another fine) "Adrian" as outlined in SO http://stackoverflow.com/questions/10490041/onclick-option-for-rickshaw-charting
-General implementation is as follows

- new Rickshaw.Graph.ClickDetail({
-            graph: graph,
-            clickHandler: function(value){
-                alert(value.x + ' ' + value.y);
-            }
-        });
+From there you can add alerts or modal dialogs as you see fit; ive used it in Ember with little effort.

 ## Getting Started